|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Welfare Data Dashboard

 Minnesota’s public child welfare system is designed to serve the state’s children and families as well as the communities in which they live and work.
-Performance measures help monitor the outcomes of children touched by the child welfare system:
+Performance measures help monitor the outcomes of children touched by the child welfare system: The department, and its county and tribal partners, are responsible to ensure children:

-The Child Welfare Data Dashboard is intended to provide information to the public as well as county and tribal decision makers on 12 key measures used to monitor the status of children served by Minnesota’s child welfare system.
+The Child Welfare Data Dashboard is intended to provide information to the public as well as county and tribal decision-makers on 12 key measures used to monitor the status of children served by Minnesota’s child welfare system.

 Finalization of calendar year data also occurs in May and allows additional time for data entry and corrections.
 For example, in May 2013, the individual four quarters of data for 2012 were combined into a yearly total for 2012.
 When calendar year data is posted, the quarterly data postings for that year are removed on the Child Welfare Data Dashboard.